Overview

 How long after ovarian cyst removal can you get pregnant?

 In general, if the cyst is functional and is removed laparoscopically, ovulation and menstrual cycles usually return to normal within a few months of surgery.
-In these cases, many women are able to conceive within the first few months after surgery.
+In these cases, many women can conceive within the first few months after surgery.

 However, if the cyst is malignant or if the ovary must be removed, recovery and return to fertility can be more complicated.
 Depending on the type of surgery and the patient's overall health, the recovery period can be longer.